aws-samples/amazon-kinesis-video-streams-demos/python/list-streams/README.md

 This stream counter Lambda helps to check the total number of streams periodically.

-15. Set up event triggers (e.g. using [Amazon EventBridge](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-run-lambda-schedule.html)) to periodically invoke this function to retrieve the total count of Kinesis Video Streams.
+15. Set up event triggers (e.g. using [Amazon EventBridge](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-run-lambda-schedule.html)) to periodically invoke this function to retrieve the total count of Kinesis Video streams.
 You can then send the stream count metrics to CloudWatch and set up metric alarms for monitoring.

 ## Dependencies